-Looking back last 10 years of Victoria’s population, the growth rate is very consistent and strong ranging from 1.23% to 1.33%, adding around 4,034 to 4,450 people each year to the overall population.
+Looking back last ten years of Victoria’s population, the growth rate is very consistent and strong ranging from 1.19% to 1.36%, adding around 4,034 to 4,450 people each year to the overall population.
 Lot of workers was moving to Victoria to take advantage of employment opportunities there, which contributes to the population growth.
 On the other hand, Victoria is a popular city for people enjoy living in large city with smaller population.
 Between census year of 2011 and 2016, Victoria population had increased by 21,100 people or 6.7%, which is above national average.

 Demographics of Victoria